Mr-Smyth/nodejs-with-expressjs/docs/databases.md

-### Fetching a single product - for product details
+### Fetching a single product - for product details - using Mongoose

 #### In controllers - the getProductDetails